genezys/linkedin_sign_in/README.md

+This gem is shamlessly based on [Google SignIn by Basecamp](https://github.com/basecamp/google_sign_in).

 # Linkedin Sign-In for Rails

 This gem allows you to add Linkedin sign-in to your Rails app.
 You can let users sign up for and sign in to your service